wp-plugins/wp-spamshield/readme.txt

 * Added workaround for PHP bug in `mb_substr()` function on some servers.
 * Fixed an activation error caused by a function added in PHP 5.3 when plugin was activated on servers running PHP 5.2.
 (We no longer support PHP 5.2, but this error prevented our informational message from coming up.)
 * Made various code improvements.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.9.5 =
 *released 07/17/15*